newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/search-licenses-employment-agency.md

 divisionPhone: "(973) 504-6370"
 webflowIndustry: "Employment Agency"
 licenseCertificationClassification: "LICENSE"
----
+summaryDescriptionMd: "
   You will need to obtain an employment agency license prior to offering staffing services.
 To do this, you must speak with a representative from New Jersey's Employment and Personnel Services.
+"
+---

 ---